Yeeted-Potato/Yeeted-Potato/README.md

+## Hello
+I'm Evan,
-I'm Evan, Student at Auckland University of Technology
+Student at Auckland University of Technology
 Major: Cybersecurity
 Minor: Data Science

 Currently working on projects using Luau, Python and Java as well as RStudio and Jupyter.

 email: evanmhewett@gmail.com
 phone: 0276260707

 <!--
 **Yeeted-Potato/Yeeted-Potato** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.